 Bridgewater has no bylaws in effect, but has used its Plan in evaluating Act 250 projects.
-Pomfret had a Town Plan (2007) that is currently being updated and bylaws with similar recommendations for growth and land use.
-Stockbridge has a new Town Plan (2015) which is compatible with Barnard's.
+Pomfret has a Town Plan (2016) that is currently being updated and bylaws with similar recommendations for growth and land use.
+Stockbridge is currently updating its Town Plan (2015) which is compatible with Barnard's.